nuodb/nuodb-helm-charts/stable/storage-class/README.md

 # NuoDB Storage Class Helm Chart

 This chart installs NuoDB storage classes in a Kubernetes cluster using the Helm package manager.
+Existing storage options are:

+- Install this chart and select one of the storage classes in the charts
+- Install any other storage class and select them in the charts
+- Install any other storage classes and mark one as the default.
+No changes to the charts are required then.

 ## Command